Boundary minimal models and the Rogers-Ramanujan identities: Introduction

 of vertex Poisson algebras, where $R_V$ is the Zhu $C_2$-algebra of $V$ as defined in \cite{zhu_modular_1996}.
 When this is an isomorphism, we say $V$ is classically free.
 For modules $M$ over the vertex algebra $V$, we also have a natural surjection

 and we say $M$ is classically free if this is an isomorphism.
-One may in turn regard the classically free vertex algebra $V$ or $V$-module $M$, as a quantization of $JR_V$ or $JR_V \otimes_{R_V} R_M$, respectively.
+One may in turn regard the classically free vertex algebra $V$ or $V$-module $M$ as a quantization of $JR_V$ or $JR_V \otimes_{R_V} R_M$, respectively.

-The question of classical freedom of the simple Virasoro vertex algebra $\Vir_{p, q}$ was studied in \cite{van_ekeren_chiral_2021}, and the answer is very simple.
+The question of classical freeness of the simple Virasoro vertex algebra $\Vir_{p, q}$ was studied in \cite{van_ekeren_chiral_2021}, and its answer is very simple.
 If $q > p \ge 2$ are relatively prime integers, then $\Vir_{p, q}$ is classically free if and only if $p = 2$.
 The main objective of this article is to solve this problem for all irreducible modules over the vertex algebras $\Vir_{p, q}$, namely $L(c_{p, q}, h_{m, n})$ for integers $m, n$ such that $0 < m < p$ and $0 < n < q$.